 Yes, absolutely.
 This is the database of all leads available for sale on the real estate market in your particular area.
 Real estate agents and brokerages depend on this database to catalog properties for sale, property histories, and sold properties.

-Being the most accurate database of listings in your local area, the MLS is a great way for any investor to be ahead of the game when looking for new potential deals.
+Being the most accurate database of listings in your local area, the MLS system is a great way for any investor to be ahead of the game when looking for new potential deals.

-This service enhances consolidation of information instead of fragmenting it.
+This service enhances the consolidation of information instead of fragmenting it.
 Access to the MLS for an investor saves both time and marketing dollars.
 It is one of the most efficient ways to collect information on real estate deals all in one place.

-If you are a wholesaler, house flipper, or an investor, then having MLS Access will put you ahead of the curve.
+If you are a wholesaler, house flipper, or investor, then having MLS Access will put you ahead of the curve.

-Look at this quick survey asking a group of real estate investors where they get most of their deals from:
+Look at this quick survey asking a group of real estate investors where they get most of their deals from

 As you can see, the majority of members marked the "MLS" as the place where they get the bulk of their real estate investment deals from!

-The first step is finding the MLS that coincides with your specific area in which you do business.
+The first step is finding the MLS that coincides with the specific area in which you do business.
 Since these services are privately owned, they can have unique rules on who can be granted access and who cannot.